yjchen/easy_tag/README.md

   Tags should be an array of strings, or by default, a string with comma(,) to divide tags.
-  Delimiter can be specify in :delimiter, for example
+  Delimiter can be specified in :delimiter, for example:

     taggable.set_tags 'rails; ruby', :context => 'skill', :delimiter => ';'

-  Space, sigle and double quotation will be trimmed automatically.
+  Space, single and double quotation will be trimmed automatically.
   For more complicated processing of tag string, use block:

-    taggable.set_tags 'rails; ruby', :context => 'skill' do |string|
+    taggable.set_tags 'rails; ruby', :context => 'skill' do |tag_list|
-      return string.split(',')
+      return tag_list.split(',')
     end

   To retrieve tags in a context, use